 Many Keys emerge, simply by adding an additional sharp or flat, on the staff's lines and spaces.
-The symbols will be either only sharps, or only flats, never mixed.
+Only sharps, or only flats will appear, never mixed.
 The total number of sharp or flat symbols is seven.
 None, or all seven symbols may fill a staff.

 No sharps or flats on the staff makes the Key named 'C'.
 So we now have the Key Signature for 'C' memorized.
 Next, to change Keys, we need an Order, on which line or space, to add Sharps.
 Just memorize this letter sequence :